 Impact of granular pricing

 Personalized pricing has the potential of doubling revenue over a single optimal price.
 At the same time adopting a pricing optimization model that optimizes price at an individual level is a major risk.
 After all, how do you get customers to pay a different price for the same product without alienating them?

-However, there are a cases where customers will tolerate personal pricing when the pricing differences can be explained based on usage and service levels.
+However, there are cases where customers will tolerate personal pricing when the pricing differences can be explained based on usage, packaging of features and/or service levels.
 Low introductory prices are well understood and the price increases on renewals from low introductory prices are reasonably well received.
 Promotional pricing discounts are almost universally used.
-In addition, customers are fairly tolerant of pricing for different demographic groups such as students, senior citizens, etc.
+In addition, customers are fairly tolerant of pricing for different demographic groups such as students, senior citizens, etc

 Other factors that influence whether or not personalized pricing is a good fit include the amount of transparency around pricing.
 Carefully managing different channels as well ensuring that a subscriber is offered only one price at a time is a must.

 In particular, magazine subscriptions and other media renewal products is a perfect candidate for personalized pricing.

 The rewards of personal pricing are significant and can include up to 100% in increased revenue.

 The chart above depicts a simple demand curve.
 (Most demand curves are much more concave.)
 The demand for the product is 500 units for the price of $500, is zero at $1000, and increases to 1000 units at $0 price.
 For this demand curve the price that optimizes the revenue is $500 with a demand of 500, netting total revenue of $250,000.
 It is easy to see that if we reduce or increase the price the total revenue would decrease.
 If we were to use the single price of $700, the demand would drop to 300, and the total realized revenue to $210,000.